ceph/ceph/doc/dev/osd_internals/watch_notify.rst

 Case 2 occurs between when an OSD goes active and the ObjectContext for an object with watchers is loaded into memory due to an access.
 During Case 2, no state is registered for the watch.
-Case 2 transitions to Case 4 in ReplicatedPG::populate_obc_watchers() during ReplicatedPG::find_object_context.
+Case 2 transitions to Case 4 in PrimaryLogPG::populate_obc_watchers() during PrimaryLogPG::find_object_context.
 Case 1 becomes case 3 via OSD::do_osd_op_effects due to a watch operation.
 Case 4,5 become case 3 in the same way.
 Case 3 becomes case 4 when the connection resets on a watcher's session.